 This concern, which the Baltimore Sun has referred to as “ludicrous,” is largely unfounded.
-First, the visual impacts of the wind turbines will be minimal, since they will be built 12+ miles off the coast, appearing to be about the size of your thumbnail held at arm’s length on the horizon.
+First, the visual impacts of the wind turbines will be minimal, since they will be built 19+ miles off the coast, appearing to be about the size of your thumbnail held at arm’s length on the horizon as you can see in these visual simulations of various sizes of turbines.
 Second, 64% of Marylanders polled by Gonzales Research & Media Services said that offshore wind projects would not affect their decision to rent or buy property in Ocean City.
 And 16% said that offshore wind projects would make them more likely to rent or purchase seaside property.

 Furthermore, many people see wind turbines as beautiful symbols of the clean energy future, not “visual pollution.”
 In May 2018, CCAN worked with a coalition of artists and faith leaders to put on two art shows that highlighted the beauty of wind power.
 Learn more about the “Wonders of the Wind” art show here.